 McCalman then brought Whittier and Manfred over to Sydney for the spring meeting.
 Manfred’s only appearance before the Derby came in the Hill Stakes at Rosehill, a race in which he was surprisingly beaten at 3/1 on by the high-class New Zealand gelding, The Hawk.
 After that defeat, some people began to wonder if the erratic son of Valais might not be overrated.
 Such doubts assailed neither McCalman nor Chaffey, particularly when a week later Whittier easily beat The Hawk in the Warwick Stakes.
 Both men knew Manfred had Whittier’s measure on the training tracks and each was supremely confident about the Derby, provided the colt was in the mood.
 The high drama that later became associated with Manfred’s classic wasn’t restricted to antics on the racecourse alone.

 In the very early hours of the Friday morning before the race, there was a deliberate attempt by intruders to get at the horse.
 McCalman had his team lodged in the Randwick stables belonging to Dan Seaton.
-The disappearance of a key earlier in the week had aroused McCalman’s suspicions, and he had procured a new lock and instructed two stable lads to maintain an all-night vigil on Manfred’s box.
+The disappearance of a key earlier in the week had aroused McCalman’s suspicions, and he had procured a new lock and instructed two stable lads, Tim Clifford and Frank Jennings, to maintain an all-night vigil on Manfred’s box.
 The two boys woke up to the muffled sound of someone filing through the lock on the stable door; their movement startled the nocturnal intruder who fled the scene.
 A subsequent examination of the lock showed that it had almost been filed through.
 Chaffey posted a reward of £500 leading to the arrest of the culprit, but nothing more came of the incident and meanwhile the police were called in to guard the horse for the remainder of his Sydney visit.

 The 1925 A.J.C.
 Derby field and race conditions appear in the table below: